Disappearance of Toni Sharpless: Disappearance

 The two women left in Sharpless's car, a black 2002 Pontiac Grand Prix sedan.
-After stopping at Johns' house in West Fallowfield township, they went to Ice, a club in King of Prussia, then to Center City's G Lounge nightclub.
+After stopping at Johns' house in West Fallowfield Township, they went to Ice, a club in King of Prussia, then to Center City's G Lounge nightclub.

 From there they went to a party at the home of Willie Green, a professional basketball player with the NBA's Philadelphia 76ers, in Penn Valley, a neighborhood in Lower Merion Township, one of the city's affluent Main Line suburbs.
 Accounts differ as to whether Johns, who was reportedly friends with Green's brother, had been invited there before she and Sharpless left for the evening or whether Green met the two at G Lounge and invited them back to his house.

 Johns and Sharpless left Center City for the party shortly after 3 a.m. on August 23.
 Unable to sleep that night, Sharpless's daughter had texted her within the previous hour; Sharpless responded at 2:57 a.m with a text of her own, telling her daughter to get to sleep and that she would be home soon.
 Her phone has not been used since; it was turned off around 4 a.m.

 At Green's, Sharpless and Johns began drinking along with other guests at what has been characterized as more of a small gathering than a party.
 The group was playing the board game Taboo, during which Sharpless reportedly made a remark to Johns that Green took as including an ethnic slur, although it was not intended that way.

 Green made it known that he was offended, and Sharpless, who already felt that other guests were ridiculing her, became angry and erratic.
 Around 5 a.m., she reportedly dumped a bottle of champagne on the kitchen floor and began kicking things.
 Green went to Johns, who had retreated to the house's swimming pool, and told her that it was time for her and Sharpless to go home.

 As the pair gathered their possessions and left the house, Johns, aware that she had had less to drink, attempted to take the car keys, but Sharpless immediately took them back.
 She was still angry and crying, accusing Johns of also making fun of her.
 A man called out from the house, jokingly warning them to be careful not to hit any other cars.

-Once they were back in Sharpless's Pontiac, Johns, who later told police that neither of them were sober enough to legally drive, asked Sharpless whether she should really be driving in her condition given her previous drunken-driving conviction; she had also, at that point, been awake for 36 hours straight.
+Once they were back in Sharpless's Pontiac, Johns, who later told police that neither of them were sober enough to legally drive, asked Sharpless whether she should really be driving in her condition given her previous conviction for drunk driving; she had also, at that point, been awake for 36 hours straight.
 Her response was to stop immediately and tell Johns to "get the fuck out of my car", which Johns did, and then Sharpless drove off.
 No one is known to have seen her since then.